akashpawar6474/DSA-/README.md

 76. Missing Number => VIMP problem can be solved using set,math,xor and cyclic sort (1st problem of sde sheet)
 77. Sort Colors => sorting will solve this issue but dutch national flag algo comes to rescue for linear soln with intitution and edge case(2nd problem of sde sheet)
 78. Pow(x,n) => recursive and iterative VIMP problem (13th problem from sde sheet)
+79. Add Binary => very simple problem it can be solved using mod by 2 and divide by 2